B&Q: Financial performance

 B&Q account for around a third of their parent company's revenues, seeing like for like sales increase by 5.6% in August 2016.
-In the year ending 31 January 2007, sales were £3.9 billion despite overall sales falling by 1.7% compared to the previous year, whilst profit was £162.9 million, a fall from £208.5m during the previous year.
-Profit fell further in the year ending 31 January 2008, to £131million.
+In the year ending 31 January 2007, sales were £3.9 billion despite overall sales falling by 1.7% compared to the previous year, whilst profit was £162.9 million, a fall from £208.5 million during the previous year.
+Profit fell further in the year ending 31 January 2008, to £131 million.

-In March 2013, it was reported that the retail chain's Ireland operation was making losses, with their then nine shops making a combined loss of £7m throughout 2012, yet its operations within the United Kingdom turned a profit despite an overall decrease in sales by 5.6%.
+In March 2013, it was reported that the retail chain's Ireland operation was making losses, with their then nine shops making a combined loss of £7 million throughout 2012, yet its operations within the United Kingdom turned a profit despite an overall decrease in sales by 5.6%.

 International operations

 Outside the United Kingdom, B&Q's other international operations are in Ireland and, since 2022, in Saudi Arabia.
 On 31 January 2013, B&Q Ireland Ltd filed for examinership in the Irish courts and PWC Ireland was appointed examiner, though shops continued to trade while alternative financing arrangements were made.

 B&Q Ireland had been making a loss since two years before, although the shops in the United Kingdom continued to stay in profit.
 The chain exited examinership a few months later in May 2013, following High Court approval for investment totalling €2.4 million to allow eight of their nine shops to continue operating.

-B&Q expanded into China during 1999, building up a chain of nearly forty shops, but opted to sell a 70% controlling stake of operations in China in 2015, due to poor sales.
+B&Q expanded into China during 1999, building up a chain of nearly 40 shops, but opted to sell a 70% controlling stake of operations in China to Wumart in 2015, due to poor sales.
 B&Q's parent company had previously sold its 50% stake in B&Q Taiwan in 2007 in order to focus on what was then a rapidly growing business in China.

 Incidents

-In June 2001, in Poole, Dorset, 69 year old customer Pamela Jean Hinchliffe was fatally crushed by a forklift at the firm's Fleetsbridge shop.
+In June 2001, in Poole, Dorset, 69-year-old customer Pamela Jean Hinchliffe was fatally crushed by a forklift at the firm's Fleetsbridge shop.
 In June 2004, B&Q were found guilty of causing her death, and the following month they were fined £550,000.

 In July 2017, B&Q faced widespread criticism from customers complaining of bad smells and headaches after painting their homes with Valspar paint sold to them.
 This led to B&Q compensating hundreds of customers, with the problem said to be caused by bacterial contamination in the can causing emission of hydrogen sulphide and ammonia.